San Diego Hidden Gems: written by a local

 La Jolla Hidden Bench

-The La Jolla hidden bench is a locals secret that is located North of the Scripps Coastal Meander.
-In order to access it, you need to locate the bridge going across La Jolla Shores Drive.
+The La Jolla Hidden Bench is a local secret that is located North of the Scripps Coastal Meander.
+To access it, you need to locate the bridge going across La Jolla Shores Drive.
 Go down the staircase to the bottom level, and look for a brown wooden building.
 Behind there you’ll see a wooden step footpath situation walk up to it and you’ll spot the hidden bench.
 It has the same great views as the meander but is more secluded.
 This video goes into more detail!

 La Jolla Secret Swings

-- The south end of Birch Aquarium Parking lot
+- The south end of the Birch Aquarium Parking lot

 - You have to walk uphill to access so wear proper shoes

 The swing on the right is located off of the Coastal Trail Walk.
 Once you see the white pedestrian bridge you’ll have to climb over on the left side and walk down the cliff.
 There is a rope to assist you and it isn’t as high up as you may think.
-You can even take the trail down to the water if you’re feeling adventourous.
+You can even take the trail down to the water if you’re feeling adventurous.
+As of February 2024, the coastal walk swing has been cut down along with the tree.

 Annie’s Canyon Hike

 Did you know that San Diego has a slot canyon?
 Well, we do!
-It’s called Annies Canyon hike and is located in Solana Beach.
-This IG video has all the details you need to know before visiting.
+It’s called Annies Canyon Hike and is located in Solana Beach.
+Annie’s Canyon Trail is a moderate 1.5-mile loop trail that takes hikers through a narrow slot canyon and up to a scenic overlook that offers views of the lagoon.

 Sunny Jim’s Sea Cave